Amateur-Repeater-Directory/ARD-RepeaterList/README.md

 - The ARD web interface for adding or editing individual repeaters

 ### Important Data Policy
-T**You must not** copy repeater information from these proprietary sources:
+**You must not** copy repeater information from these proprietary sources:
 1. RepeaterBook
 2. Artsci Publishing